 This was the seat of ancient Irish kings for seven centuries.
-St. Patrick baptized King Aengus here in about 450 A.D.
-In around 1100, an Irish King gave Cashel to the church and it grew to become the ecclesiastical capital of Ireland
+St. Patrick baptized King Aengus here in about 450 a.d.
+In around 1100, an Irish King gave Cashel to the Church, and it grew to become the ecclesiastical capital of all Ireland.

 Andy: And then tomorrow we'll go around the Ring of Kerry.

-Blarney Castle is five miles northwest of Cork — the big city of southern Ireland.
-The 15th-century castle is an empty hulk — with no attempt made to make it meaningful.
+The Blarney Castle is five miles northwest of Cork — the big city of southern Ireland.
+This 15th-century castle is an empty hulk — with no attempt made to make it meaningful.
 Still, tour groups come in droves.

-It's a pilgrimage as tourists line up to kiss a stone on its top rampart in order to gain "the gift of gab."
+It's a pilgrimage as tourists line up to kiss a stone on its top rampart in order to gain that "gift of gab."
 For me, just watching the ritual — as the man lowers tourists over the ledge belly up and head back — makes the climb almost worthwhile.

-The basis of all this goes back to the 16th century, when Queen Elizabeth I instructed the ineffectual Lord of Blarney to capture this Irish castle.
-He managed to put her off by his endless excuses, which she declared "all blarney."
+The basis of all this goes back to the 16th century, when Queen Elizabeth instructed her ineffectual Lord of Blarney to capture this Irish castle.
+He managed to put her off with endless excuses.
+Exasperated, she finally declared, "it's all blarney."

-The stately home is set magnificently on a lake at the edge of Killarney National Park.
-Traditionally, many visitors approach by old time horse buggy.
+The stately home is magnificently set at the edge of Killarney National Park.
+Traditionally, many visitors approach by old-time horse buggy.
 Admission includes a guided tour.

-Guide: This was Queen Victoria's bedroom.
-Now, Queen Victoria came to Ireland just once and during her visit she came to stay in Muckross House.
+Guide: This here was Queen Victoria's bedroom.
+Now, Queen Victoria she came to Ireland just once and during her visit she came to stay in Muckross House.
 The reason she didn't stay upstairs in the master bedroom was she had a fear of fire.
-So she requested that Mr. Herbert put a fire escape in place to ease her mind while she was staying in the house and it's also reported in local newspapers of that time that two fire engines awaited just out here in the gardens just in case fire was to break out.
+So she requested that Mr. Herbert put a fire escape in place to ease her mind while she was staying in the house, and it's also reported in local papers of that time that two fire engines awaited just out in the gardens here just in the event of a fire breaking out.

 The Victorian era was that 19th-century boom time when the sun never set on the British Empire.
-The industrial revolution — born in England — was powering the world into the modern age.
-The economy shifted from small farms to machinery and mass production.
-This gave urban English unprecedented wealth and power while rural Ireland sunk deeper into poverty.
+The Industrial Revolution — born in England — was powering the world into the modern age.
+This was when the economy shifting from small farms to machinery and mass production.
+This gave urban England unprecedented wealth and power while rural Ireland sunk deeper into poverty.

 Back then, Ireland was a British colony — with big-shot English landlords who lived comfortably right through the famine in homes like these.

-I like Kenmare because it's less touristy than Killarney, which is the standard jumping-off point for the Ring of Kerry tours.
-Kenmare has a remote and cozy feel, and because it's already on the peninsula it gives us head start on our Ring of Kerry joyride.
+I like Kenmare because it's less touristy than Killarney, which is the most popular jumping-off point for Ring of Kerry tours.
+Kenmare has a remote and cozy feel, and because it's already on the peninsula, it gives us head start on our Ring of Kerry joyride.
 The eternal beauty of the Irish landscape is most breathtaking with a sweep around the Ring of Kerry.

-I hope you've enjoyed exploring the south part of the Emerald Isle.
-Join us next time for more of the Best of Europe.
-Until then, I'm Rick Steves.
-Keep on travelin'.
+I hope you've enjoyed exploring the southern part of the Emerald Isle.
+Join us again next time for more of the Best of Europe.
+I'm Rick Steves.
+Until then, keep on travelin'.